-wrap your loving arms around this child.
+wrap your loving arms around this beloved child.
 Help us to nurture in this beloved child a love and thirst for you.
-Help us to be role models who do not criticize our children but challenge them as they grow, who do not lecture them, but love them, who do not fail them on their journey, but form them in their Catholic faith.
+Help us to be role models who do not criticize our children but challenge them as they grow, who do not fail them on their journey, but form them in their Catholic faith.
 Help us to choose godparents who will take an active role in encouraging our child to always seek you-in good times and bad and in all the seasons that we, as a family, celebrate with you.
 Amen.